France to continue aerial support to Mali after troop withdrawal

 Mali's military spokesman did not respond to calls for comment.

-The country has been struggling to reign in insurgents with ties to al Qaeda since they seized its desert north in 2012, forcing France to intervene the following year.
+The country has been struggling to reign in insurgents with ties to al Qaeda since they seized its desert north in 2012, prompting France to send troops to push them back the following year.

 The militants, now also linked to Islamic State, have regrouped in recent years and seized swathes of countryside despite the presence of foreign boots and U.N. peacekeepers.